Cancers of the Oral Mucosa

 Author

-Chelsia Q Sim, DDS, MSc, Consultant, Department of Oral Maxillofacial Surgery, National Dental Centre; Clinical Lecturer National University of Singapore, Faculty of Dentistry, Singapore
+Chelsia Q Sim, MSc, DDS, Consultant, Department of Oral Maxillofacial Surgery, National Dental Centre; Clinical Lecturer, National University of Singapore, Faculty of Dentistry, Singapore

 Disclosure: Nothing to disclose.